ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 Updates data and triggers a re-render of any mustaches that are affected (directly or indirectly) by the change.
 Any observers of affected keypaths will be notified.

 When setting an array value, ractive will reuse the existing DOM nodes for the new array, adding or removing nodes as necessary.
 This can impact nodes with [transitions](../extend/transitions.md).
-See [`ractive.merge()`](#ractivemerge) for setting a new array value while retaining existing nodes corresponding to individual array item values.
+Use the `shuffle` option for setting a new array value while retaining existing nodes corresponding to individual array item values.

 **Syntax**

-- `ractive.set(keypath, value)`
+- `ractive.set(keypath, value[, options])`
-- `ractive.set(map)`
+- `ractive.set(map[, options])`

 **Arguments**

 - `keypath (string)`: The keypath of the data we're changing, e.g. `user` or `user.name` or `user.friends[1]` or `users.*.status`.
 - `value (any)`: The value we're changing it to.
 Can be a primitive or an object (or array), in which case dependants of *downstream keypaths* will also be re-rendered (if they have changed).
 - `map (Object)`: A map of `keypath: value` pairs, as above.
+- `[options] Object`:
+    - `deep (boolean)`: Whether or not to perform a deep set on with the data at the given keypath.
+A deep set recursively merges the given data into the data structure at the given keypath.
+Defaults to `false`.
+    - `shuffle (boolean|string|Function)`: Whether or not to add/move/remove DOM associated with elements rather than just re-using the existing DOM.
+Defaults to `false`.
+        - `true`: Add/move/remove existing items to their new index using a strict equality comparison.
+        - `string`: Add/move/remove existing items to their new index using a property comparison where the property compared is named by the given string.
+        - `Function`: Add/move/remove existing items to their new index using the value returned by the given function for comparison.
+    - `keep (boolean)`: Whether or not to keep the virtual DOM that would be disposed by the `set` operation.
+This is useful for hiding components without completely tearing them down and recreating them.
+It's also a little bit faster, as the virtual DOM doesn't have to be recreated when it would reappear.
+This _may_ try to keep the actual DOM around for reuse at some point in the future.
+Defaults to `false`.

 **Returns**

-- `(Promise)`: Returns a promise that will be called after the set operation and any transitions are complete.
+- `(Promise)`: Returns a promise that will resolved after any transitions associated with the operation are complete.

 **Examples**